ProFormA/proformaxml/Whitepaper_Introduction.md

 </xs:complexType>
 ```

+The embedded-bin-file element is used to embed a file containing binary content directly into XML.
+The file content must be encoded to Base64. embedded-bin-file requires a **filename**.

 ### The embedded-txt-file element

-The embedded-txt-file element is used to embed a file containing plaintext content directly into XML.
-The file content must be encoded to UTF-8, which is the same encoding that the XML document is encoded in. embedded-txt-file requires a **filename**.

 ##### Code-Beispiel
 ```xml